Three years living without a fridge taught us a lot about storing food – and it can help you lower your power bills and enjoy your food more!

 Fall arrives and excess animals are slaughtered, providing the protein necessary to get through the cold winter months.
 Hearty root vegetables store well in the winter and we see roast dinners, stews and filling soup.

 Of course this varies according to location, but every area has its natural rhythm of seasonal foods.
 In season, food is almost always better tasting, healthier and less expensive.

 The trick is recognizing that there are foods for each season and not wishing away the delicious stews of winter because you want summer time strawberries.

 Learning to eat seasonally is a GREAT start, but it’s not enough.
 After all, do I really only want blueberries in August and corn in September?
 There are time-honoured, low energy ways to keep each season’s food much longer.

-Keep reading to find out how I fill my pantry year round while living without a fridge.
+Keep reading to find out the 3 main ways I filled my pantry year round while living without a fridge.

 After you have worked seasonal foods into your diet and have stopped wondering why raspberries are so expensive in February (because they are completely out of season and have been shipped by air or stored for months!), it is now time to look at some traditional, non-electric ways to preserve the bounty.
 Oh, it won’t be just like fresh but sometimes it’ll be better!

 I have a post on that – lots of tips on what you need to dehydrate, what foods you can do, and what you can do with it!